In this article:

 Updating Instances Automatically or Manually

-When launching an instance, choose the level of auto update you’re comfortable applying.
+When launching an instance, choose the level of auto-update you’re comfortable applying.
 Go with All Updates if you are not concerned about big or small configuration changes.
 Otherwise, choose Minor and Patch Updates or Patch Updates, which make sure the configuration remains unchanged, for the most part.

-You can always manually update from the Instances page.
+You can always manually update from Instances page.
 Select the instance and under the Bulk Actions or the gear icon of the instance, click Update Instance.

 From here, you can update the instance with a specific version.
 An update always triggers a reinstall operation.

-Note: When deploying a box from the Instances page, you consume the latest configuration of the parent and child boxes unless you chose a specific version for the child boxes.
+Note: When deploying a box from Instances page, you consume the latest configuration of the parent and child boxes unless you chose a specific version for the child boxes.
 To deploy a different version of the parent box, launch it from the box page.
-From the Versions tab > gear icon, click Deploy on a select version.
+From the Versions tab > gear icon, click Deploy on a selected version.